Acer Aspire E5-573G-75B3

 Model: The Acer Aspire E5-573G-75B3 is a budget laptop with fairly capable hardware specifications.
 Acer has certainly improved the look of the Aspire E series with a redesign.
 The overall finish is kept classy with a matte black look that is professional.
 The entire chassis feels solid in hand and there is a full-sized tile-style keyboard.
 The 15.6 inch Active Matrix TFT display has a Full HD resolution and a 16:9 aspect ratio with good colors and contrast.
 Even the brightness levels are acceptable making it easier to work in bright environments.

 The Windows 8.1 system comes with an Intel Core i5-5200U dual core processor clocked at 2.2 GHz, 4 GB DDR3L RAM (max: 16GB), an NVIDIA GeForce 940M GPU with 2 GB VRAM and a 1 TB HDD.
 This setup makes the laptop a solid business companion with the ability to satisfy even basic gaming needs.
 Other features include a webcam, an HDMI out, a USB 2.0 port, two USB 3.0 ports, a VGA out and a comfortable off-center touchpad.
 Battery life on the Acer Aspire E5-573G-75B3 is satisfactory with a 4-cell Lithium-Ion pack rated at 2520 mAh while the entire system weighs around 2.4 kg.NVIDIA GeForce 940M: Mid-range graphics card of the GeForce 900M series, based on the Maxwell architecture.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.